8 Essential Car Detailing Products Every Detailer Needs

 It’s not the cheapest detailing product that you can buy, but if you want to take your car to the next level, then you need a DA polisher.

-- Digital torque management, electronically adjusts torque to maintain speed.
+- Digital torque management, electronically adjusts torque to maintain speed when machine polishing

-- New billet counter weight ensures smooth, precision and balance.
+- New billet counter weight ensures smooth, precision and balance in the DA machine.

 - The dual action orbit and rotation mean that you never have to worry about damaging paint.